carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 ## Browsing and Querying in the MIBiG database

-1. Select "Search" on the top menu bar
+Select "Search" on the upper right corner of the menu bar
-2. Either select "Query" on the upper right corner

 > ![Forking Repositories]({{ page.root }}/fig/MIBiG_search.png)